Methode

 • In this article you will learn everything you need to know about examining and evaluating the cervix and cervical mucus.

 In order to conceive naturally using the symptothermal method, there is an additional body signal you need to document alongside your basal body temperature: Cervix or cervical mucus.
-The combination of two body signals is important for calculating your fertile and non-fertile days in the cycle.
+The combination of two body signals is important for calculating your fertile days in the cycle.
 If you decide to document your cervix in addition to your basal body temperature, you will need to check it regularly by means of palpation.
 We explain how it works in this article.

 What is the cervix?